 Acknowledge your Feelings and Connect with Your Friends

 Now is the time to reach out to your tribe.
 Go on a walk with a friend or pick up the phone or video chat- however you need to connect- but just keep in touch with someone who can be your sounding board and you for them.
 And if you need help- a sanity break, or need to run errands, or are struggling to make ends meet please tell your friends- help each other and be there to hold each other up when you feel like you might just fall down from the weight of it all.
 Reach out to them- and I mean reach out and pull them in with both hands and keep them close- you need connection now more than ever and so do your kids even if it has to be at a safe distance.
+If anyone close to you is suffering from addiction issues they can get help from gainesville addiction center with your help.

 Find time to Reflect and Pray